 A Martin Luther King Junior day event in North Minneapolis plans to highlight the "digital divide" between rich and poor.

-The Catholic Archdiocese of St. Paul and Minneapolis will announce significant changes to its parishes over the weekend.
+Three Catholic schools in the Archdiocese of St. Paul and Minneapolis will close after the 2010-2011 school year.

 Two Minnesota members of Congress held public events on Monday, saying they won't scale back interactions with constituents after the attack on a congresswoman in Arizona over the weekend.